ChristianSi/lytspel/README.md

   ‹...confusion, equation›.
-* The «tion» and «sion» spellings aren't used in words that are derived by appending «n» or «en» to another word, e.g. «ashen, freshen, Rushan, Purzhan» ‹ashen, freshen, Russian, Persian› from «ash, fresh, Rusha, Purzha» ‹ash, fresh, Russia, Persia›.
+* The «tion» and «sion» spellings aren't used in words that are derived by appending «n» or «en» to another word, e.g. «ashen, freshen, Rushan, Mela'neezhan» ‹ashen, freshen, Russian, Melanesian› from «ash, fresh, Rusha, Mela'neezha» ‹ash, fresh, Russia, Melanesia›.
 * The «tion» and «sion» spellings are preserved in derived words (e.g.
   «ri'laitionship, tra'ditionel, o'caisionel» ‹relationship, traditional, occasional›), even if the derived form is irregular (e.g. «nationel»